 Format: eBook (Kindle Unlimited)

-Note: Untouchable by Sam Mariano is Dark Romance in the New Adult setting.
+Note: Untouchable a Bully Romance by Sam Mariano is Dark in the New Adult setting.
 The main character Carter Mahoney cannot be called a ‘hero’.
 There are scenes in this book right from the beginning that I struggled with.
 It is not for everyone.
-Only read if you enjoy no holds barred dark anti-heroes, twisted af bully romance.
+Only read if you enjoy no holds barred dark anti-heroes, twisted AF bully romance.

 I DO NOT CONDONE THE HERO’S ACTION.